 Step 7: You will now see the list of devices.
 Click the View button next to the device name where the vulnerability scan was scheduled.

 Step 8: You will now see the Vulnerability Scan Report in the schedules section of the dashboard.
-Click the View Report button to get the report displayed on the dasshboard.
+Click the View Report button to explore the report and access the Export to PDF function.